Shades of blue: Blue (Munsell)

 The Munsell color system is a color space that specifies colors based on three color dimensions: hue, value (lightness), and chroma (colorfulness), spaced uniformly (in terms of human perception) in three dimensions in the Munsell color solid.
 In order for all the colors to be spaced uniformly, it was found necessary to use a color wheel with five, non-arbitrary, equally spaced primary colors: red, yellow, green, blue, and purple.

 The color of the sample is the most chromatic (colorful) blue in the sRGB gamut that falls in the hue of 5B (primary blue) in the Munsell color space.
 In the 21st century, this blue is classified as an intermediate between azure and cyan.

 Tints, shades, and variations of blue

 The term tint and shade is used in its technical sense as used in color theory.

 In this section, the term 'tint' usually refers to a blueish color mixed with white or light gray.
 The term shade is used in its technical sense as used in color theory, meaning a blueish color mixed with black or dark gray.

 The colors arranged in order of their value (brightness) (V in the HSV code), the brighter colors toward the top and the darker colors toward the bottom.

-Periwinkle

-Periwinkle (also periwinkle blue or lavender blue) is a mixture of white, blue, and red.
-It is named after the Periwinkle flower and is also commonly referred to as a tone of light blue.
+Argentinian blue

+The web color Argentinian blue is a light azure color seen on the national flag of Argentina.

+Baby blue

+Baby blue is known as one of the pastel colors.

+This color is associated with baby boys in Western culture.

+The first recorded use of baby blue as a color name in English was in 1892.

-Neon blue
+B'dazzled blue

-Neon blue is a vivid purplish blue.
+B'dazzled blue is a color in Crayola Metallic FX, a specialty set of Crayola crayons introduced in 2001.

+Bleu de France

+Bleu de France is a vivid blue color that has been associated in heraldry with the Kings of France since the 12th century.